MIDS-scaling-up/v2/week04/hw/README.md

 #### Submission:
 Please submit answers to #2, and a html download of your completed Jupyter notebook.
-You mail mail these to your instructors.
+Please mail these to your instructors.